SgtClutch/Cybersecurity/README.md

 ![image](https://github.com/SgtClutch/Cybersecurity/assets/59116892/54014cf5-23c3-418d-ae1d-e30a8a8cad24)

-We used the exploit ms17_010_enternalblue which we learned the computer is vulunberable to due to our nmap scans.
+We used the exploit ms17_010_enternalblue which we learned the computer is vulnerable to due to our nmap scans.
 We would have used the exploit enternal blue to create a bufferoverflow which created a blue screen and our next step would be to use a  payload option windows/x64/meterpreter/reverse_tcp to extract more information from the pc such as getting any hashes that are in the pc using the hashdump command

 # Resources